 Plants That Repel Pests, Bugs, and Insects Naturally

-Pests, insects and bugs are part of nature.
+Pests, insects, and bugs are part of nature.
 Some of them like house flies and mosquitoes carry disease causing germs.
 Some like termites destroy property.
-Some like mosquitoes and bed bugs annoy people, suck their blood and spoil their sleep.
-Some like thunderflies and corn borer destroy crops.
+Some like mosquitoes and bed bugs annoy people, suck their blood, and spoil their sleep.
+Some like thunderflies and corn borers destroy crops.

 Many commercial repellants are available in the market.
 Unfortunately they are loaded with chemicals that can harm to human beings.
 It is advisable to find ways to repel harmful insects, bugs and pests.